Possessing Body Armour

 You may also possess body armour without a permit if you hold a valid firearms licence issued under the Firearms Act (Canada).

 Possession with an Exemption

-To extend your current exemption, submit an application to extend a 90-day exemption (PDF) to the Registrar.
+To extend your current exemption, submit an Application for an Exemption from the Requirement to have a Body Armour Permit to the Registrar.

 If you can legally possess body armour without a permit or you have an exemption, you must provide the licensed salesperson you are purchasing armour from with one of the following valid pieces of photo identification:

 - Driver’s Licence

 - Your full name, residential address, phone number or a copy of your valid security worker or business licence, or

 - The name and address of your employer and your badge number if you are a peace officer, or